top of page

 2025 Artist in Residency Program

-MakerSpace NYC is hosting an opening reception to celebrate a new season of public art at Staten Island MakerPark, on Thursday, July 10 from 6-8 pm.
+Makerspace NYC welcomes a new season of public art and is hosting an opening reception to celebrate at Staten Island Makerpark, on Sunday, June 28th from 4-6 pm.

 The reception is free, and open to the public.
 All ages are welcome.